KortyBoi/KortyBoi-Unity-Shaders/README.md

 # Compatibility
-This shader was test to work in Unity 2017.4.x and 2019.x This shader was tested on different platforms, this works on PC builds, and does not work on Android (mobile) builds.
+This shader was test to work in Unity 2017.4.x and 2019.x This shader was tested on different platforms, this works on PC builds, and does not work on Android (mobile) builds _(yet)_.

 # Location
 In the Unity EditorUI